 In the present form, the following theorem has no equivalent in the literature.

 Let $M$ be a $C^1$ manifold of dimension $D$ embedded in $\R^{D'}$, $D'>D$ with the induced Riemannian structure.
-Let $X(\cdot)$ be a random field defined on $M$ and taking values in $\R^d$ (or in another $d$ dimensional Riemannian manifold).
-For $B$ Borel set in $M$ and for $u\in \R^d$, we define the level set as
+Let $X(\cdot)$ be a random field defined on $M$ that takes values in $\R^d$ (or in another $d$ dimensional Riemannian manifold).
+For a Borel set $B$ in $M$ and for $u\in \R^d$, we define the level set as

-Roughly speaking this set is of dimension $D-d$, so it is natural to consider the Hausdorff measure:
+Roughly speaking, this set is of dimension $D-d$, making it natural to consider the Hausdorff measure:

-Through a partition of the unity argument, the ``weak'' Bulinskaya property can be localized inside a chart and Proposition \ref{p:buli} can be extended to our case.
-As a consequence, the level set is a.s. still rectifiable, and we can use the scheme of the proof of Theorem \ref{t:krf:dD}.
-The main modifications are the following: \begin{itemize} \item Using the area formula for manifolds \cite{Morgan}. \item Replacing the compact hyper-rectangle $R$ by a compact set, which is the adherence of its interior. \item Defining dist as the geodesic distance induced by the Riemannian metric. \end{itemize} to get \begin{thm} The result (validity of \KRF) of Theorem \ref{t:krf:dD} can be extended to a random field defined on a manifold $U$ of dimension $D$ and with values in a manifold of dimension $d$.
-Define the generalised Jacobian by where $ \nabla X(t)$ is the Riemannian gradient defined by differentiation along curves.
-Then for every Borel set $B$ included in $U$:

-where $\sigma$ is the surfacic measure on $U$.\end{thm} Note that, in practice, the computation of $\det( \nabla X(t))$ must be performed using an orthogonal basis of the tangent space at $t$.
+By employing a partition of the unity argument, the ``weak'' Bulinskaya property can be localized within the domain of a local chart, allowing us to extend Proposition \ref{p:buli} to our case.
+Consequently, the level set remains almost surely rectifiable, and we can apply the framework of the proof of Theorem \ref{t:krf:dD}.
+The main modifications are as follows: \begin{itemize} \item Using the area formula for manifolds \cite{Morgan}. \item Replacing the compact hyper-rectangle $R$ with a compact set, that is the closure of its interior. \end{itemize} Thus, we obtain the following result: \begin{thm} The result (regarding the validity of the \KRF), as stated in Theorem \ref{t:krf:dD}, can be extended to a random field defined on a $C^1$ manifold $U$ of dimension $D$ and taking values in a $C^1$ manifold of dimension $d$.
+Define the generalized Jacobian by where $ \nabla X(t)$ is the Riemannian gradient, defined by differentiation along curves.
+Then, for every Borel set $B$ included in $U$, one has where $\sigma$ is the surface measure on $U$. \end{thm} Note that, in practice, the computation of $\det( \nabla X(t))$ should be performed using an orthogonal basis of the tangent space at the point $t$.